-During the two-week placement, the mentor teacher is asked to complete the relevant Assessment Form.
+During the two-week placement, the mentor educator and supervisor are asked to complete the relevant Assessment Form.
 Further assessment information, assessment guidelines, support and At-Risk processes are provided in this handbook.

 Pre-service teachers at this level are graded as Pass or Fail.
+In order to pass the professional experience placement, a pass must be awarded by both the mentor teacher and supervisor.
 The assessment form includes a number of areas that the pre-service teacher is expected to develop in during the placement.
 Still requiring development in a few areas does not preclude an overall grade of Pass assessment.